mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 -   [Mediation Under DiD]: Examines how intermediate variables (e.g., consumer sentiment, brand perception) mediate the treatment effect [@habel2021variable].
 -   [Moderation] Analysis: Studies how treatment effects vary across different groups (e.g., high vs. low brand loyalty) [@goldfarb2011online].

+Throughout this chapter you'll learn to implement DID, diagnose its assumptions, and defend your findings in a boardroom or peer-review letter.
+Real-world cases will keep the discussion grounded.\
+And don't worry: the equations stay in the wings until the intuition takes center stage.

 ## Empirical Studies